nafizzl/CS-6320-Final-Project/README.md

 # CS-6320-Final-Project

-Note: The main file is "CS 6320 Final Project".
-The copies hold the names of other BERT models with virtually the same code and structure, just made in order to run concurrently and save time.
+Note: The file is a standard Python file rather than a Google Colab Notebook because the notebook wasn't rendering properly, leaving excess raw code to sift through.
+For the BERT model implemenetation, we simply changed the name of the model imported from Hugging Face, as otherwise everything else was the same in terms of implementation.